A Single-Chain Backscatter Tag for Multi-Sensor Multiplexing: Multi-Sensor Multiplexing

-The first objective of \sysname is to enable simultaneous and synchronized data acquisition across multiple sensor streams.
-To achieve this, \sysname first encodes sensor readings into a unified time-domain representation—Pulse Width Modulation (PWM).
-This is accomplished using a parallel architecture, where each sensor’s analog voltage is compared against a shared sawtooth reference signal using a low-power comparator (Fig.~\ref{fig:pes}).
-Since all sensor signals are processed against a shared reference waveform, the resulting PWM signals naturally remain synchronized.
-The following sections detail the process of PWM signal generation and how \sysname ensures synchronization across sensor streams.
+The role of \sysname's VDM is to enable multiple sensors to share one analog chain for backscatter: each sensor is assigned a distinct voltage weight and their sum is backscattered through one analog modulation chain.
+A key requirement is that the sum must be uniquely invertible, i.e., the mapping from per‑sensor values to the composite must be one‑to‑one.
+However, applying weights directly to raw sensor readings yields a non‑invertible mapping: different sets of per-sensor values can produce the same weighted sum, so the individual signals cannot be uniquely demultiplexed.

-\sssec{PWM Encoding: }\sysname encodes all sensor input signals as PWM signals, where the duty cycle represents the measured value.
-This encoding reduces the dependency on absolute signal amplitudes, instead capturing information in a time-domain parameter—the duty cycle.
-Such a transformation simplifies processing and enables a structured multiplexing scheme discussed in Sec.~\ref{sec:multiplex}.
+To resolve this ambiguity, \sysname deliberately encodes all sensor inputs as PWM signals on a shared time base (Fig.~\ref{fig:pes}): the duty cycle (PWM-high durations) carries the measurement, while the PWM amplitude is set to a distinct voltage weight for multiplexing.
+With PWM encoding, when a sensor’s PWM is high (defined as an active sensor), it contributes its assigned voltage weight, and when it is low (inactive sensor), it contributes zero; thus, the sum takes only a set of discrete levels corresponding to the active sensors.
+Since all sensor signals are encoded as PWM with a shared timing reference, acquisition across sensors is naturally synchronous.

-To encode the sensor signal into a PWM, each sensor stream is compared against a sawtooth reference signal using a comparator.
-When the sensor voltage exceeds the voltage of the rising sawtooth waveform, the comparator outputs a high voltage; otherwise, it remains low (see details in Fig.~\ref{fig:pes}).
+\sssec{PWM Encoding with Comparators:} To encode the sensor reading as PWM, \sysname compares the sensor reading against a sawtooth timing reference using a $\mu W$ comparator (TLV3201~\cite{TLV3201}).
+When the sensor value exceeds the voltage of the rising sawtooth, it outputs a high voltage; otherwise, it remains low (see details in Fig.~\ref{fig:pes}).
 This linear rising slope allows the comparator to generate a PWM signal where the duty cycle is proportional to the sensor's analog voltage, effectively encoding the original sensor readings.
-Assuming the input signal's amplitude of the $i^{th}$ sensor stream is $V_{i}$, and the sawtooth waveform has a maximum amplitude $V_{max}$ and frequency $f_s$, the resulting PWM duration $T_{d_i}$ is given by:
+Specifically, assuming the input signal's amplitude of the $i^{th}$ sensor stream is $V_{i}$, and the sawtooth waveform has a maximum amplitude $V_{max}$ and frequency $f_s$, the resulting PWM duration $T_{d_i}$ is given by:

-where $\epsilon$ is a constant delay (less than 2ns jitter) introduced by the comparator~\cite{TLV3201}.
-The generated PWM signals have varying duty cycles with a fixed voltage $V_s$.
+where $\epsilon$ is a constant delay (less than 2 ns jitter) introduced by the comparator~\cite{TLV3201}.
+Generated PWM signals vary in duty cycles (determined by the sensor reading) but share the same voltage level $V_s$ prior to weight assignment, bounded by the tag’s maximum operating-voltage range.
+In Sec.~\ref{sec:multiplex}, we assign each sensor a distinct weight relative to $V_s$ for multiplexing.